ricoms/mle-registry/mlflow-wine/README.md

-# MLflow Experiment
+# MLflow Experiment: Individual-Centric ML Tracking

 This directory contains a setup for running MLflow tracking server locally using Docker Compose and a sample machine learning experiment that integrates with MLflow.
+MLflow provides a comprehensive UI-focused approach to experiment tracking that optimizes for individual productivity.

+## MLflow's Individual-Focused Approach

+MLflow provides an experimentation workflow that:
+- **Centralizes tracking**: All experiments visible in one UI dashboard
+- **Prioritizes visualization**: Rich UI for comparing parameters and metrics
+- **Focuses on individual productivity**: Optimized for single data scientist workflows
+- **Simplifies experiment logging**: Automatic tracking through Python API

+While powerful, this approach contrasts with DVC's Git-based collaborative model that aligns more closely with Martin Fowler's continuous delivery principles and Dave Farley's emphasis on engineering discipline.

 ## Setup